bitmakerla/estela/CONTRIBUTING.md

 ## How to make Pull Requests

-We implemente a [Pull Request template](https://github.com/bitmakerla/estela/blob/main/.github/pull_request_template.md) that will be used in every propose requested.
-Just complete the template for you contribution.
+We implemente a [Pull Request template](https://github.com/bitmakerla/estela/blob/main/.github/pull_request_template.md) that will be used in every request proposed.
+Just complete the template.

+### Don't forget to reference the issue that you are working on.

 ### Documentation updated
 To keep **estela** documented make sure you comment every funcionality added if it's necessary.
 Write the comment above that funcionality

 ### Pull Request label
-We only accept two types of Pull requests **BUGS** and **ENHANCEMENT**.
-Every PR must have a label `bug` or `enhancement` and it hve to be reference to an issue.

-### Codestyle ✔
-Don't forget to run `black .`

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/bitmakerla/estela/blob/main/LICENSE.md) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Label each request you made `bug | enhancement | documentation`.
+Even if you are first time contributor, label with `good-first-issues`

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/bitmakerla/estela/issues); it's that easy!